Andrei0872/my-dev-notes/articles/rxjs/exploring-rxjs.md

 ### `Subscription.unsubscribe()`

-Will dispose resources that depend on the subscription(e.g: `HttpClientModule`).
+Will dispose resources that held by the subscription(e.g: `HttpClientModule`).

 #### Make sure the inner subscription is removed from the `parent Subscription`'s list of inner subscribers